 I can’t understand why Google is doing this.
 Since when does Google care if Windows XP, Vista, and OS X 10.6, 10.7, and 10.8 are actively supported by Microsoft and Apple?
 Maybe it’s Google’s development tools that requires Windows 7 or OS X 10.9.
 Maybe it’s simply that Google Chrome is the most popular browser in the world, so what if you lose a few legacy users?

 Our site stats for February, which do skew toward people with older hardware, shows 11.4% of site visitors using an Intel Mac are using OS X 10.6 Snow Leopard, and 6.2% are still on 10.7 Lion, while 10.8 Mountain Lion is in its death throes at just 3.0%.
 OS X 10.9 Mavericks, just two versions old, is behind Snow Leopard at 8.7%, and 10.10 Yosemite has already dropped from a high of 52% to 18.8% while 10.11 El Capitan accounts for nearly half our Intel Mac traffic at 49%.

 Firefox looks like the lone holdout among the big three Mac browser makers.
-The Mozilla team has not announced its intention to leave behind OS X 10.6 Snow Leopard users.
+The Mozilla team has not announced its intention to leave behind OS X 10.6 Snow Leopard users, at least not yet.
 As one of them – I have Snow Leopard on my 2007 Mac mini – I am grateful.